Posted on Leave a comment

 The Challenge

 All of this meant that I was able to get to work quickly, turning the finished post around in just over 24 hours.
-(That’s officially a record for me – I’m pretty quick but it usually takes a smidgen longer than that.)
+(That’s officially a record for me – I’m pretty quick, but it usually takes a smidgen longer than that.)

 The result?
 One happy client with a gorgeous new blog.
-All that remains is to find out how many hits they get now the site is live.
+All that remains is to find out how many hits they get now that the site is live.
 If you’d like to read the first two blogs and find out more about We Are Bostin’s services, here’s the link.